omeriko9/shellgpt/README.md

 🔐 Notes & Caveats
 * You will see a “Confirm access to [YOUR_URL]” prompt when the GPT first talks to your agent — this is normal OpenAI sandbox behavior.
-* All command executions are locally confirmed (you decide to run or decline).
+* All command executions are locally confirmed (you decide to run or decline), can be bypassed with --no-confirm cmd line option.
-* No commands run automatically unless you approve them via the terminal.

 📦 Future Ideas
 * Persistent working directory across steps